 Our team of flight deal experts finds incredible fares that will save you hundreds of dollars on every flight, flying top-rated airlines from your home airport.
 And because we're based here, we put extra effort into finding dirt-cheap flights from Minneapolis.
 Selfish, we know.

 All you have to do is join Thrifty Traveler Premium to start getting the best cheap flights from Minneapolis straight to your inbox.
 From there, just book a great deal directly with the airline for massive savings of $500 or more on international flights – and big savings on domestic fares, too.

-This recent flight deal to Amsterdam (AMS) saved Minneapolis travelers big time, with 50% off usual fares for travel to Europe next summer.
-With more than $400 in savings on that flight deal alone, it will quickly offset Thrifty Traveler Premium‘s $49 annual fee.
+This recent flight deal all the way down to Cape Town (CPT) in South Africa saved Minneapolis travelers big time, with more than 50% off usual fares for a bucket list trip.
+With more than $800 in savings on that flight deal alone, it will quickly offset Thrifty Traveler Premium‘s $59 annual fee.

 When You See a Good Deal, Book ASAP

 Whether you find a deal yourself or get an unbelievably cheap flight in your inbox from Thrifty Traveler Premium, it pays to be impulsive.
 The hotter the flight deal, the shorter it lasts … and you don't want to miss out on a deal by waiting too long.

 And you've got an excuse to book now and ask questions later: It's called the 24-hour rule.
 This is a federal law that requires all airlines (foreign or domestic) to offer a full refund on any flight that touches U.S. soil within 24 hours of booking.

 That should give you enough time to book that insanely cheap flight, then check into your work PTO situation or coordinate schedules with a spouse, friends, or family.
 Can't make it work?
 Just cancel your ticket and get your money back.
 It's that easy.